-Encapsulation included one layer of Type X drywall on the underside of the CLT panels.
+Encapsulation included one layer of Type X drywall on the underside of the CLT panels, and a 40-mm concrete topping of Topflow SCREED C Belitex at the floor level.
 The concrete topping of the CLT panels, primarily designed for acoustical purposes in the finished building and not calculated or required for the floor assembly fire rating, pulled double duty by acting as part of the water-protection strategy during construction.